Joshswooft/gradient-descent-talk-2022/README.md

 * Easier to setup a development environment.
 * Tests across modules are ran together which finds bugs that touch multiple modules easier.

+## TODO:

+- [X] Convert csv data to json
+- [X] Setup a simple server for client to retrieve data
+- [ ] Plot the data onto a scatter diagram
+- [ ] Calculate linear regression and plot the line on scatter diagram
+- [ ] Enable controls for adjusting the parameters of the line
+- [ ] Contour plot of the error
+- [ ] Gradient descent algorithm
+- [ ] Visualise the steps of GD alg